SAP-archive/teched2020-DEV260/exercises/ex0/README.md

 ## Summary

-Now you can continue with one of the following exercise:
+Now you can continue with the following exercise:
    - \[Fast Track\]: [Exercises 1-4 - Generate Data Model](../ex1_4/README.md) to generate the data model